Tuesday, June 30, 2009

 So, we had been back for less than 6 hours and were already impacted by controversies in the Christian community.
 In order to clear our heads, we decided to drive out to our first home in Alexandra Park.
 Maybe our retired friends, the Petherams, still lived next door?

 Alexandra Park at least, looked no different than the last time we had seen it.
 The Petherams were home and we spent the afternoon catching up with them.
-The whole time we had lived next time them during the war, we had never had a discussion that touched on religion.
+The whole time we had lived next door to them during the war, we had never had a discussion that touched on religion.
 Of course, now that we had returned as ministers rather than warriors, we discovered that their own son was actively involved in his own evangelistic ministry in South Africa.
 Due to the currency restrictions, they were unable to support his ministry, but asked us to join them in praying for support from some interested South African Christian businessmen.

 Alexandra Park rental home in 1977.
 The previous renter had let the grass grow too long.
 After trying to tackle it myself, I gave up and hired a full-time gardener.
-Pegi with Rebel in Alex Park in 1977.
-The Petherams lived next door.

 Returning to the hotel that evening, we considered the first day’s results.
 We had met an African Christian while shopping for clothes, been introduced to the major white ministries in Harare and made connections with a South African evangelistic outreach.
 Not bad for a Saturday!
 What would Sunday bring?